Prerequisites10 cp from 100-level units in History or Sociology

 On successful completion of this unit, students should be able to:

 LO1 - Discuss theoretical and factual knowledge of Australian immigration patterns in a global context and an awareness of debates in history and heritage regarding immigration and refugees in Australia (GA1, GA2, GA5, GA6, GA7)

 LO2 - Communicate clearly in written and/or oral form, in a style appropriate to a specified audience (GA9)

-LO3 - Locate, use and appropriately reference a variety of textual, oral, media and material resources relating to the history of women in Australian history to develop an evidence-based historical narrative or argument (GA3, GA7, GA8, GA10)
+LO3 - Locate, use and appropriately reference a variety of primary and secondary materials relevant to immigrants and refugees in Australian history to develop an evidence-based historical narrative or argument (GA3, GA8, GA10)

-LO4 - Apply critical reading skills to your understanding of women in Australian history and the methods such as oral history that historians have used to research it (GA4, GA5)
+LO4 - Apply critical reading skills to your understanding of immigrants and refugees in Australian history and the methods such as oral history that historians have used to research (GA4, GA5)

 GA3 - apply ethical perspectives in informed decision making

 GA4 - think critically and reflectively